 - Sibling support calls as needed

-- And participating in a Parent Workshop, Common Ground and Graduation Camp.
+- Participating in a Parent Workshop, Common Ground and Graduation.

-One of the unique features of the Trails Carolina is the we are the only wilderness program that is academically accredited in the continental United States.
-Trails Carolina is proudly accredited by AdvancEd (SACS) and employs a full time certified teacher working with every student.
-The aim of the academic program at Trails is to create opportunities for students to make active contributions to their future academic successes.
-This may include: learning how to be more successful in the classroom, earning credits for environmental studies and writing, continuing work brought from a previous school, and proctoring exams.
+Trails Carolina is one of the only academically accredited wilderness programs in the continental United States.
+We’re proud to be accredited by Cognia (formerly AdvancEd) and employ a full-time certified teacher working with every student.
+The aim of the academic program at Trails is to create opportunities for students to build confidence in the classroom and make active contributions to their future academic successes.

-There are many great answers to this question and certainly not all programs are the same.
+There are many answers to this question, and it’s important to note that not all programs are alike.
 Here’s what we know at Trails:

-Wilderness “stops the clock” and dramatically changes the setting a struggling child is living in.
+- Wilderness therapy “stops the clock” and dramatically changes the setting a struggling child is living in

-Trails students have a very simplified circumstance in which they must learn to care for themselves differently, and plenty of time to learn how.
+- Trails students are entering into a protected environment in which they must learn to care for themselves differently, and given plenty of time to learn how.

 Every student is different.
-Just as a student’s transition is carefully planned for graduation, it is also planned when they enter.
-In general, when students arrive to the Trails wilderness program they transition quickly from their parents or transport to a process of being outfitted with top-of-the-line gear and then moved to their group to meet the peers they will be working with for the next several weeks.
+Just as a student’s transition is carefully planned for graduation, we also carefully plan how they will enter the program.
+In general, when students arrive at the Trails wilderness program they transition quickly from their parents or transport to a process of being outfitted with top-of-the-line gear and then moved to their group to meet the peers they will be working alongside in the weeks to come.